Frederick Bell: Early life and career

 Bell was born on 3 April 1875 in Perth, Western Australia, and was the first person born in Western Australia to receive the Victoria Cross.

 He was 26 years old, and a lieutenant in the West Australian Mounted Infantry during the Second Boer War when the following deed took place for which he was awarded the VC.

 Following the end of the war, he went to the United Kingdom and received the decoration from the Prince of Wales during a large coronation parade of colonial troops in London on 1 July 1902.

 Bell died on 28 April 1954, and was buried in Canford Cemetery, Bristol, England.

 The Frederick Bell ward at the former Repatriation General Hospital, Hollywood was named in his honour.

 Medals

 The Western Australian Government bought Bell's medals in 1984 from a stepson living in Canada, and the set was placed in the collection of the Western Australian Museum.
-In July 2016 the medals went on loan to the Australian War Memorial in Canberra, where they will be on display until June 2019.
+In July 2016 the medals went on loan to the Australian War Memorial in Canberra, where they were on display until June 2019.